Adobe Prelude

-Adobe Prelude is a discontinued ingest and logging software application for tagging media with metadata for searching, post-production workflows, and footage lifecycle management.
+Adobe Prelude was an ingest and logging software application for tagging media with metadata for searching, post-production workflows, and footage lifecycle management.
 Adobe Prelude is also made to work closely with Adobe Premiere Pro.
 It is part of the Adobe Creative Cloud and is geared towards professional video editing alone or with a group.
 The software also offers features like rough cut creation.
 A speech transcription feature was removed in December 2014.

 History

 Adobe announced that on April 23, 2012 Adobe OnLocation would be shut down and Adobe Prelude would launch on May 7, 2012.
 Adobe stated OnLocation's production was stopping because of the growing trend in the industry toward tapeless, native workflows, Adobe stresses that Adobe Prelude is not a direct replacement for OnLocation.
 Adobe OnLocation was available in CS5 but not in CS6 and Adobe Prelude is only available in CS6.
 Adobe still offers technical support for OnLocation.

 In 2021, Adobe announced they would be discontinuing Adobe Prelude, starting by removing it from their website on September 8, 2021.
 Support for existing users will continue through September 8, 2024.